midnightxyzw/bdo-nsfw/PAZ/README.md

     - Skin has dark marks when wearing cash shop armor.
 Looks normal when wearing underwear only.
   - Scholar:
     - No nude armor yet.
 You have to be in town and enable underwear mode to see the nude mod.
   - Strange shadow on jiggled body parts.
-This only happens on classes using Suzu's body mesh.
-The resorpless nude mesh does not have this issue.
+This is known to all nude mesh mods you can find online.